Data Centers in Central Illinois

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Central Illinois are positioned to serve key regional economic centers, including the state capital of Springfield, Peoria, and the Champaign-Urbana area.
-This makes them ideal for supporting government, healthcare, education, and agricultural technology sectors.
+Proximity To Key Business Districts Data centers in Central Illinois are positioned to serve key regional economic centers, including Peoria, Springfield, and Champaign-Urbana.
+This proximity is ideal for supporting local government, healthcare, education, and agricultural technology sectors.

 Natural Disaster Risk

-Central Illinois has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 49.54 as of September 2025.
-The risk is primarily driven by seasonal weather events rather than catastrophic geological threats.
+Central Illinois has a moderate natural disaster risk profile, with a FEMA NRI Score of 49.54, as of September 2025.
+The location is insulated from major coastal threats like hurricanes and tsunamis.